 The fund can be used to cover APCs paid through publisher pre-payment schemes, but only if:

-Where there is a transformative agreement in place (for example Springer Compact or Microbiology Society), COAF can be used to contribute towards the publishing element of the agreement.
+Where there is a transformative agreement in place (for example Springer Compact, Microbiology Society or Wiley), COAF can be used to contribute towards the publishing element of the agreement.
+See guidance on the use of COAF funds towards transformative agreements [PDF 187KB] for further details.
 The savings that organisations make through these agreements should be reflected in the level of APC they charge to COAF.

 COAF cannot be used to cover costs associated with publishing book chapters and monographs open access.
 Wellcome has a separate funding mechanism to manage payment of these costs for its funded researchers.
 Please email email@example.com for information.